joeyipara02/Azure-AD-Project/README.md

 A resource group is a way to organize everything that you are going to build in your Azure environment.
 If you want to create a network with a few vm workstations and some servers you will need a centrailzed place to store all your network devices that you want on the same network.
 This is what the resource gorup does.
 Think of it as a container and you want to store all resources to your environment in one container.

-In order to create a resource group we are going to click on Resource Group.
+**Bold Bullet 1** In order to create a resource group we are going to click on Resource Group.

 ![Alt Text](https://i.imgur.com/p6Vy68y.png)